1 8 To A Percentage

 x = 12.5

-This confirms our earlier calculation that 1/8 is equal to 12.5% And that's really what it comes down to..
+This confirms our earlier calculation that 1/8 is equal to 12.5% And it works..

 Practical Applications of 1/8 and 12.5%